Frequently Asked Questions

 Job Orders

-What factors are included in the price of stone fabrication?
+What factors affect the price of stone fabrication?

-The factors that determine the price of stone fabrication include the type of stone, slab sizes, its thickness, the edge profile design, sink type, and its application.
+The cost of stone fabrication depends on several factors, including the type of stone, slab size, slab thickness, edge profile design, sink type, and how the stone will be used in your project.

-Please email us your plans or sketches to [info@balticstonemasonsgroup.com.au] and we are happy to estimate the number of slabs you need for your project.
+The number of slabs required depends on your design, measurements, and layout.
+Please email your plans or sketches to info@balticstonemasonsgroup.com.au, and our team will gladly estimate the number of slabs needed for your project.

 FAQ